markusmatilainen/movie-collection/README.md

 ## Description

 Web application for searching information about movies.
 Uses the fetch() method to get information from the OMDb API.
+Returns movie title, year, genre, runtime and short description about the plot.

 ## Usage

 Application has two input fields, one for the movie title, and another one for the release year.
 Release year is optional.
-When the user presses the "Search" button, the information about the movie will appear in the container below.
+When the user presses the search button, the information about the movie will appear in the container below.

 ## Technologies